gvwilson/thirdbit/_posts/2010/2010-03-30-for-those-with-only-a-passing-interest-in-software-carpentry.md

 ---
-title: "For Those With Only a Passing Interest in Software Carpentry..."
+title: "For Those With Only a Passing Interest in Software Carpentry…"
 date: 2010-03-30 19:41:18
 year: 2010
 ---